Omics Data Discovery Agents: Agent-Supported Retrieval, Reanalysis, and Synthesis of Published Omics Data: Methods

 \subsubsection{Agent Workflow for Quantification}

 When an article is identified for quantification, database tools first verify whether raw data (e.g. mass spectrometry) has been identified.
 If so, an agent operates the following workflow:

-\begin{enumerate} \item \textbf{Parameter extraction:} Parse the article text, supplementary materials, and code repositories to identify analysis parameters including enzyme specificity, missed cleavages, mass tolerances, variable modifications, and software versions. \item \textbf{Data retrieval:} Use the data retrieval MCP tools to download raw data files from identified repositories. \item \textbf{Tool selection:} Based on the data acquisition type and article description, select the appropriate containerized analysis tool. \item \textbf{Configuration:} Generate a configuration file specifying all identified parameters.
+\begin{enumerate} \item \textbf{Parameter recovery:} First check whether the processing parameters were already extracted from the article's full text during ingestion (and recorded in the database), and whether the raw data or supplementary material includes a deposited parameter or configuration file; only otherwise does the agent parse the article text, supplementary materials, and code repositories to identify analysis parameters including enzyme specificity, missed cleavages, mass tolerances, variable modifications, and software versions. \item \textbf{Data retrieval:} Use the data retrieval MCP tools to download raw data files from identified repositories. \item \textbf{Tool selection:} Based on the data acquisition type and article description, select the appropriate containerized analysis tool. \item \textbf{Configuration:} Generate a configuration file specifying all identified parameters.
 Parameters not explicitly stated in the article are flagged as defaults. \item \textbf{Execution:} Invoke the containerized pipeline and monitor for completion or errors. \item \textbf{Validation:} Compare output dimensions and summary statistics against article-reported values when available. \end{enumerate}